Australia Country Summary

 Transparency International Corruption Index | 75 |

-Australia has a robust legal framework aimed at combating corruption, characterized by a transparent government procurement system and active participation in international anti-corruption initiatives.
-The Criminal Code Act 1995 criminalizes bribery of foreign officials, imposing severe penalties for violations, while various national and state-level agencies work to ensure integrity in public service.
-Despite some corruption risks, particularly in foreign bribery and the mining sector, Australia is perceived as having low corruption levels, which does not deter U.S. businesses from investing or exporting to the country.
+Australia has a robust legal framework to combat corruption, characterized by transparent government procurement and active participation in international anti-corruption efforts.
+The Criminal Code Act 1995 criminalizes bribery of foreign officials, imposing severe penalties for individuals and corporations.
+While corruption is generally not seen as a barrier to business, risks remain, particularly in foreign bribery and the mining sector, with various agencies at both national and state levels dedicated to ensuring integrity and transparency.

 Economy

-Australia maintains a generally welcoming investment climate for foreign direct investment (FDI), viewing it as crucial for economic growth.
-The U.S. is the largest source of FDI, with a stock totaling USD 174 billion in 2022, and while foreign investments are subject to a national interest test, the rejection rate remains low.
-Recent reforms have focused on enhancing national security, and the government is actively promoting investment in priority sectors, including clean technologies and critical supply chains.
+Australia maintains a generally welcoming investment climate for foreign direct investment (FDI), which is seen as vital for economic growth.
+The U.S. is the largest source of FDI, with a stock totaling USD 174 billion in 2022, and while Australia applies a national interest test for foreign investments, the rejection rate remains low.
+Recent legislative changes aim to streamline the investment process, particularly for trusted partners, while the government actively supports investments in clean technology and critical supply chains.

 Buy Full Australia Report